browserengineering/book/book/invalidation.md

             frame.document.zoom.mark()
 ```

-Skipping unneeded `layout` methods should provide a bit of a speed
+Skipping unneeded `layout` methods should provide a noticable speed
 bump, with small edits now taking less than a millisecond to update
 layout and editing now much smoother.[^other-phases]